-Wandrd have been making their camera Cubes for some years now.
+WANDRD has been making their camera Cubes for some years now.
 They fit into several of their other bags such as the Hexad Access duffel, Hexad Carryall duffel and the Prvke backpack.
 These Cubes fall into three different size categories:

 It’s worth noting that most of these camera inserts from the various outdoor photo pack brands perform roughly the same job.
 If you have existing inserts from another brand, you might want to measure them first and compare them to the dimensions of the Wandrd ones to save you needlessly spending money on very similar products.

-That said, the one thing you do need to consider it the side opening flap on the Wandrd Cubes.
+That said, the one thing you do need to consider is the side opening flap on the Wandrd Cubes.
 This is designed to perfectly line up with the side opening of the Fernweh and Prvke packs.
 If you use an existing insert from another brand, it might not have a side flap at all (F-Stop, MindShift).
 Or for those that do have side flaps (Shimoda, Peak Design), they might not line up perfectly.

-Once again on these Cubes we do see Wandrd’s insistence on using black for the interior of their bags.
-As you already know, i’m not a fan of this decision.
+Once again on these Cubes, we do see Wandrd’s insistence on using black for the interior of their bags.
+As you already know, I’m not a fan of this decision.
 I have so many small black pieces of camera gear.
 I really don’t want to store them in small black holes.